jfrNebus/Spritesheet_tool/readme_english.md

 <br>

 >>> This has changed.
 The previous code was written in the _.txt_ file generated for the _Test canvas_ picture shown above.
 The first field indicates the number of pixels on each side of the canvas.
 The second field shows the number of pixels on each side of each sprite.
 The field ##Path## will show the path to the directory where the spritesheet is located.
-The first three lines, and the lines "//name_of_layer:array_of_numbers", are the lines that will be used to rebuild the work process in the program.
-Finally, all the arrays and the commented layer names, are the fields that will be copied and pasted in the game project.
+The first three lines, and the lines "//name_of_layer:array_of_numbers", are the lines that will be used to rebuild the workflow in the program.
+Finally, all the arrays and the commented layer names, are the elements that will be copied and pasted in the game project.
 >>>

 <br>